verge-io/docs/docs/product-guide/devpass-advanced.md

 8. Leave the default value set to **--None--** in the field labeled *Automatically created based on PCI Device.*
 9. Configure device filters as desired; filter fields will vary depending on the device type selected; see below.  (*Advanced Entry* [^1] option also available)

+!!! tip "To find information on installed PCI devices, for use in filters, you can use the PCI devices listing: from the Main Dashboard, navigate to the Resources -> PCI Devices.
+To show additional fields, right-click in the heading section to select from the full list of available columns that can be displayed."

 ## Edit an Existing Resource Rule

 1. Navigate to the Associated **Resource Group dashboard** (Main Dashboard -> Resources -> Groups -> double-click the particular group).